Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model

-As discussed before, the structures of the different matrices $m_{D}$, M, $\mu$ involved in I are formed using the discrete flavor symmetry $A_{4}\times Z_{2}$ and we obtain resulting light neutrino mass matrix .
+As discussed before, the structures of the different matrices involved are formed using the discrete flavor symmetry $A_{4}\times Z_{2}$ and we obtain the resulting light neutrino mass matrix.
 The light neutrino mass matrix arising from the model is consistent with non-zero $\theta_{13}$ as $A_{4}$ product rules lead to the light neutrino mass matrix in which the $\mu-\tau$ symmetry is explicitly broken.
-The $3\sigma$ ranges of the mass squared differences and mixing angles from global analysis of oscillation data are outlined as in the Table 2.
-Using these values we solve for different model parameter of model.
-Then we calculated the effective mass for both the cases.
-During our calculation.
-The effective mass assumes different values depending on whether the neutrino mass states follows normal hierarchy (NH) or inverted hierarchy (IH).
+Using the $3\sigma$ \cite{Esteban:2020cvm} ranges of the neutrino oscillation parameters we solve for the different model parameters of the model.
+Then we calculated the effective mass for both cases.
+The effective mass assumes different values depending on whether the neutrino mass states follow a normal hierarchy (NH) or inverted hierarchy (IH).
 The variation is shown in Fig\ref{fig10}.
-It is seen from the figure that the light neutrino contribution to neutrinoless double beta decay (NDBD) can saturate the bound imposed by KamLAND-ZEN.\\ In light of standard light neutrino contribution to the effective mass, we varied different neutrino oscillation parameter to check the viability of the model.
-In Fig\ref{fig1} and Fig\ref{fig70}, we have shown different variational plots of neutrino oscillation parameters with effective mass for type-I and type-II dominant case.
-From these plots we can say that the parameters Majorana phase $\alpha$, mixing anlge $\theta_{23}$ and CP violating phase $\delta$ are well within the experimental limits.
+It is seen from the figure that the light neutrino contribution to the NDBD process can saturate the bound imposed by KamLAND-ZEN.

+In light of standard light neutrino contribution to the effective mass, we varied different neutrino oscillation parameters to check the viability of the model.
+In Fig\ref{fig1} and Fig\ref{fig70}, we have shown different variational plots of neutrino oscillation parameters with effective mass for type-I and type-II dominant cases.
+From these plots, we can say that the parameters Majorana phase $\alpha$, mixing angle $\theta_{23}$ and CP-violating phase $\delta$ are well within the experimental limits.